When the temperature rises, things begin heating up with fleas, too.

 You will need to keep your eyes peeled for ticks too!

-Ticks are nasty little fiends, who stalk your pet (and potentially you!) from the long grasses in parks or by rivers.
-They’ll wiggle their legs around ready to cling on any time a pet or person walks past.
+Ticks are nasty little fiends who can affect us humans, as well as our pets.
+They’ll wiggle their legs around ready to cling on any time a pet or person walks past (the technical term for this behaviour is ‘questing’).
 If you or your pet are the unlucky chosen one, you’ll find yourself with a rather unpleasant new friend – or foe!

 It’s also likely your furry friend is spending more time outdoors in the summer (along with everyone else’s pet).
 This makes it much more likely that they’ll come across something gross like an unattended pile of pet poo.